-Carl Gipson was the first African American city council member in the city of Everett, Washington, serving from 1971 until 1995.
+Carl Gipson was the first African American city council member in the city of Everett, the county seat of Snohomish County, Washington, serving from 1971 until 1995.
 Born in Lincoln County, Arkansas, on January 11, 1924, Gipson grew up as the grandson of former slave, Doc Gipson, who had accumulated a substantial amount of land to grow cotton, corn, and other crops.
 In his upbringing, Carl Gipson encountered the many disadvantages of the Jim Crow South on a daily basis.
 His family was also struck by natural disasters.
 In 1927, for example, Lincoln County became flooded, and only a few years later, it suffered a year-long drought from 1930 to 1931.
 In this troubling time, Gipson’s family became impoverished.
 Because local African American children had only a slight chance to receive an education, Gipson moved to Little Rock, Arkansas, to attend Dunbar High School.
 There he met Jodie Mae Waugh, whom he would eventually marry in 1942 after graduation.
 The two moved to Richmond, California in 1943, where he worked as a welder in a shipyard.

 While working in the shipyard, Gipson was taken into custody for unintentionally avoiding the draft for World War II.
 He was promptly moved to the naval military base in Oak Harbor, Washington.
 His wife moved north as well and stayed in the city of Everett, Washington, to be near to him.
 After his service, Carl and Jodie Mae Gipson decided to remain in Washington, settling into a housing project in Everett.
 With only a few black families living in the area, there were very limited employment choices for Gipson.
 He worked odd jobs before landing a full-time position at an Everett car dealership in 1947.